Everest Base Camp Helicopter Tour

 The team of Himalaya Holiday Service (HHS) Pvt.
 Ltd. has been leading tours in Nepal, Tibet, and Bhutan Himalayas since 1995.
 Our expert local guides enable you to experience the high adventures and local cultures set against the beautiful backdrop of the Himalayan peaks.
 It’s a setting where joy and tranquillity prevail.

 The Himalaya Holiday Service, well-trained professional local tour guides, leaders, and trekking Sherpas ensure that everything runs smoothly.
 Guides are fluent in English and have studied with American and British Teachers.
-We give you a deeper insight into the land and its people in Lhasa, Nepal, and Bhutan.
+We give you a deeper insight into the land and its people in Lhasa Tibet, Nepal, and Bhutan.
 We encourage you to experience a memorable and wonderful tour and Travel that comes once in a lifetime.

-Our experienced Tour Leaders will bring the history and culture of your destination to life, as well as ensure the smooth, flexible, and safe operation of all aspects of your trip of Multi Countries a travel holiday.
+Our experienced Tour Leaders will bring the history and culture of your destination to life, as well as ensure the smooth, flexible, and safe operation of all aspects of your trip of Multi Countries travel holiday.

 Some of the most popular multi-country tours are: